343 Beacon is located on the south side of Beacon, between Exeter and Fairfield, with 341 Beacon to the east and 345

 343 Beacon was designed and built in 1873-1874 by Frederick B. Pope for speculative sale, one of two contiguous houses (343-345 Beacon).
-He is shown as the owner on the final inspection reports for both houses, dated May 26, 1874.
+He is shown as the owner original building permit applications for both houses, dated July 11, 1873, and the final inspection reports, dated May 26, 1874.

 The land on which 343-345 Beacon were built was purchased by Frederick Pope on March 5, 1872, from real estate dealer Henry Whitwell.
 At the same time, he also purchased an equivalent lot from Henry Whitwell across the alley, fronting on Marlborough, where he built 277–279 Marlborough.
 The land was part of a larger parcel originally purchased from the Boston Water Power Company on February 16, 1863, by Daniel Davies, Jarvis Dwight Braman, and Grenville Temple Winthrop Braman.
 Grenville Braman was treasurer of the Boston Water Power Company, Jarvis Braman was his brother (and later president of the company), and Daniel Davies, a housewright and master carpenter, was Grenville Braman’s father-in-law.

-Click here for an index to the deeds for 343 Beacon, and click here for more information on the land at 343-345-346 Beacon.
+Click here for an index to the deeds for 343 Beacon; click here for more information on the land at 343-345-346 Beacon; and click here for further information about all of the land between the south side of Beacon and Alley 417, from Exeter to Fairfield.